mikefrey/i18ng/README.md

 #### html values

 To render HTML from a translation value, you must use the `ng-bind-html` directive.
+Angular will escape your html characters if you try `{{ 'translation.with.html' | t }}`.

 Given the following translation dictionary: